SH1NK10KU/XPathSpy/README.md

 XPathSpy
 ========

-XPath Spy is a chrome extension to easily get the XPath of the selected element via devtools directly and verify the XPath.
+XPath Spy is a chrome extension to easily get the XPath of the selected element via context menu or devtools directly and verify the XPath.

 ### How to use
 * Get the XPath via context menu.<br />